FAQ

 Also, if a disqualified director then disobeys a Disqualification Order , this is a criminal offence and will be treated as such.

-• You are subject to a Director Disqualification Order or undertaking
+• Whether the disqualified director has previously been subject to a Company Director Disqualification Order

 Worried about a possible Company Directors Disqualification Order?
 Call us